Hiring in China When Building a Leadership Team Overseas

 China is a tricky country to hire in, especially when you don’t have the benefit of being able to meet in person.
 There are laws that you need to follow and procedures which are common there, but not anywhere else.
 The worst part is that, if you hire the wrong employee, it’s very hard to get rid of them.

-That’s why AC Global Risk offers RRA as a solution for companies looking to set up shop and hire leaders in China.
+That’s why Clearspeed offers RRA as a solution for companies looking to set up shop and hire leaders in China.
 Our technology is quick, efficient and can be used in any language.
 If you’re interested in creating a better overseas hiring in China process, contact us.